bucs110fall2024/final-project-jun-s-team/README.md

 ## Project Description

 << I will be remaking Tetris, hopefully all the features from the classic game will be shown.
-Its a brick game that will have randomized bricks every time one is chosen. >>
+Its a brick game that clear lines once the line is filled with bricks or tetrominos. >>

 ***